De-Zoomer/ComfyUI-DeZoomer-Nodes/README.md

 - **Temperature**: Controls randomness in generation (default: 0.7)
 - **Max Tokens**: Maximum tokens for refinement output (default: 200)
 - **Quantization Type**: Memory optimization (4-bit or 8-bit)
+- **Keep Model Loaded**: Option to keep model in memory after processing (default: False)
 - **Seed**: Random seed for reproducible generation

+The node refines captions by:
+- Making the text more continuous and coherent
+- Removing video-specific references
+- Adding clothing details
+- Using only declarative sentences

 #### Requirements

 - CUDA-compatible GPU (recommended)
-- At least 16GB of GPU memory for optimal performance
+- At least 16GB of GPU memory on 4-bit quantization (>18GB GPU for 8-bit)

 ---